hello-robot/stretch_ai/docs/llm_agent.md

 The entry point into the LLM Agent is the [ai_pickup.py](../src/stretch/app/ai_pickup.py) file.
 This file creates an instance of the [PickupExecutor](../src/stretch/agent/task/pickup/pickup_executor.py) class, which is responsible for parsing the instructions from the LLM and creating a task plan for the robot to execute.

-In addition, if you ruin it with the `--use_llm` flag, it creates a chat wrapper:
+In addition, if you run it with the `--use_llm` flag, it creates a chat wrapper:
 ```python
 if use_llm:
 	llm_client = get_llm_client(llm, prompt=prompt)